arunshetty33/heptio-ark/README.md

-# Heptio Ark
+#About Heptio Ark

-Heptio Ark enables the ability to take backups of EBS volumes on a configurable schedule.
-These backups can be given a TTL to help save costs.
+* Heptio Ark provides customizable degrees of recovery for all Kubernetes objects (Pods, Deployments, Jobs, Custom Resource Definitions, etc.), as well as for persistent volumes.
+This recovery can be cluster-wide, or fine-tuned according to object type, namespace, or labels.

+* Ark is ideal for the disaster recovery use case, as well as for snapshotting your application state, prior to performing system operations on your cluster (e.g. upgrades).

-# Release History
+# Chart Release History

 ## 1.0.0 (April 29 2018)